Gizra/Gizra-Way-Book/qa.md

-# QA - Quality Assurance
+# Quality Assurance in Gizra